 The temple played a pivotal role during Jesus' ministry.
 Its outer court was the place where He, at the beginning and near the end of his ministry, drove out the "money changers" and others doing business in a place meant for prayer (John 2:13 - 16, Matthew 21:12).
 He healed many in its location (Matthew 21:14) and frequently taught there (Matthew 21:23, 26:55, etc.).
-While leaving the temple area for the Mount of Olives he prophesied its total destruction to his disciples, who were enthralled with its magnificence and beauty (Matthew 24:1 - 2).
+While leaving the temple area for the Mount of Olives he prophesied its total destruction to his disciples (Matthew 24:1 - 2).

 False witnesses at Jesus' trial, after his arrest, accused him of threatening to destroy the (Matthew 26:59 - 61).
 The veil separating the holiest part of the building with the rest of the edifice was miraculously torn in two the moment Christ died (Matthew 27:51).

 The early New Testament church, including the ministry of the apostles, had many interactions with the temple.
 After the resurrection of the Lord, the early church met regularly within its confines (Acts 2:46).
 It is the place where Peter and John healed a well-known lame man and used the popularity of the act as a means to preach the gospel (Acts 3).
 In fact, "many signs and wonders" (Acts 5:12) were wrought by the twelve apostles within the walls of the temple.